gmc-code/PC-algorithms1/docs/maths_python/random_walks.rst

 ------------------------

 | Simulate walking the plank on a pirate ship.
-| Have 9 positions on the plank, form 1 to 9, with position 1 at the start of the plank and 9 at the end.
+| Have 9 positions on the plank, from 1 to 9, with position 1 at the start of the plank and 9 at the end.

 .. literalinclude:: files/random_walk_1D.py
     :linenos: